LibertyDSNP/spec/pages/Frequency/Publishing.md

 ## Announcement Validation

 DSNP Announcements are validated differently depending on the type of Announcement.
-Non-batched Announcements (e.g. Graph) are on chain, are validated at write time, and do not need to be re-validated at read time.
+Non-batched Announcements are on chain, are validated at write time, and do not need to be re-validated at read time.
 Batched Announcements are off chain and MUST be validated at read time (See: [Validation](./Validation.md)).

 ## Ordering Announcements